 MEASURE H-FUNDED HOMELESS PREVENTION PROGRAMS

-With the Homeless Prevention Unit pilot, the Los Angeles County Departments of Health Services (DHS) and Mental Health (DMH) have partnered with UCLA’s California Policy Lab to use predictive analytics to identify heavy users of public health care and other social safety net services and considered to be at highest risk of becoming homelessness.
+The Los Angeles County Departments of Health Services (DHS) and Mental Health (DMH) have partnered with UCLA’s California Policy Lab on the Homeless Prevention Unit pilot program, which uses predictive analytics to identify people who are heavy users of public health care and other social safety net services, and who are considered to be at the highest risk of becoming homeless.
 Participants are provided financial assistance and connected to health care, mental health care, employment training, legal services, and other supportive services.